Polytrichum juniperinum: Description

-Distribution
+Habitat and ecology

 Juniper haircap moss grows across a wide range of habitats but it is most commonly found on dry, acidic, exposed habitats.
 It is frequent in areas previously disturbed by fire and logging.
 Other areas they occupy are mineral soil, humus and rocks, stumps, banks, trailsides and dry open woods.
 Although Juniper haircap moss is not usually found in moist or wet environments, it has been found growing on moist woods and other moist sites such as streambanks.

+In Britain, it is common in upland grassland such as U1 Festuca ovina community as well as in acid woodlands, especially W16 Quercus petraea woods.
+It is also found in various types of heathland.

 Reproduction

 It is a dioecious plant, meaning that the male and female gametophytes are on separate plants.
 Juniper haircap moss have very obvious male and female parts.
 Male plants are said to be unusual because they continue growing without losing the old male organs.
 The male plants are very noticeable due to their bright reddish orange modified leaves that form small terminal 'flowers' at the shoot ends.
 The plant has a gametophyte dominant life cycle similar to other mosses.
 Water is required for reproduction to take place, to enable the sperm to swim down the neck of the archegonia to reach the egg.
 Once fertilization takes place, the sporophyte of the juniper haircap moss lives on the female gametophyte, growing out of the archegonia.
-The sporophyte consists of a foot, stalk, a spore capsule, an operculum, and a calyptra.
+The sporophyte consists of a foot (which anchors it to the archegonia), a stalk, and a spore capsule.
 There are 64 short blunt teeth at the top surrounding the capsule mouth and the hood of the capsule, the calyptra, has long hairs that extends down the entire length of the capsule, hence the name 'haircap moss'.

-Medicinal use

-The herb is believed to be a powerful diuretic by herbalists.
-Because it increases urinary secretions, it is useful in the treatment of urinary obstructions and dropsy, an old term for today's edema, which is defined by medicinenet as the swelling of tissue due to accumulation of excess water.
-The plant is also considered to be excellent for long term use because it does not cause nausea.